Mega service scaling

 Bound mapping projects

-The design philosophy of our product is that one location corresponds to one Mega Block mapping project, and one project corresponds to the activation of one cloud positioning service group.
+Our product design philosophy is: one location corresponds to one Mega Block mapping project, and one project corresponds to one cloud localization service group.

-If you need to associate more mapping projects with the same service group, please refer to the operation guide to ensure proper configuration of resources and permissions: operation help for binding more mapping projects
+To associate more mapping projects with the same service group, refer to the operational guide to ensure proper resource and permission configuration: Binding additional mapping projects guide

-The design concept of the cloud localization library product is that one cloud localization library's positioning result is a coordinate system, serving one application.
-A single cloud localization library has a maximum allowed Block (map) capacity limit.
-The capacity measurement uses CC (EasyAR's proprietary unit of measurement).
-After exceeding the limit, adding maps will be restricted.
-However, through resource deployment and capacity expansion, we still allow the addition of multiple maps.
-Each Mega Block has a capacity attribute, which is related to the size of the localizable area and resource usage.
+The product design principle for cloud localization databases is: one database provides localization results in a single coordinate system, serving one application.
+Each cloud localization database has a maximum allowed Block (map) capacity limit.
+Capacity is measured in CC (EasyAR's proprietary unit).
+Exceeding this limit will restrict adding maps.
+However, through resource deployment scaling, we still allow adding multiple maps.
+Each Mega Block has capacity attributes related to localizable area size and resource usage.

 |---|---|